 In the hypothalamus the stimulation of NMDA receptors leads to the production of gonadotropin releasing hormone (GnRH).
 GnRH then stimulates the pituitary gland to release luteinizing hormone (LH) and follicle stimulating hormone (FSH).
 LH and FSH then in turn travel to the testicles to initiate the process, which leads eventually to the release of testosterone into the blood stream.
-Stimulation of NMDA receptors in the hypothalamus also leads to the release of growth hormone releasing hormone (GHRH) which in turn promotes the release of growth hormone from the pituitary gland.
+Stimulation of NMDA receptors in the hypothalamus also leads to the release of natural growth hormone releasing hormone (GHRH) which in turn promotes the release of natural growth hormone from the pituitary gland.

 So the key here is the NMDA receptor

 .
-The more you activate this receptor in the hypothalamus the greater the release of GnRH and GHRH, and ultimately testosterone and growth hormone.
+The more you activate this receptor in the hypothalamus the greater the release of GnRH and GHRH, and ultimately testosterone and natural growth hormone.

 The NMDA receptor is somewhat unique